Zhagi/CI_CD-Pipeline/README.md

 ## How It Works

 The CI/CD pipeline is triggered on every push to the `main` branch or pull request targeting `main`.
-It sets up a Python environment, installs dependencies, runs unit tests, and deploys the application to the cloud if all tests pass.
+It sets up a Python environment, installs dependencies, runs unit tests and deploys the application to the cloud if all tests pass.

 ## Schematic Diagram